+Project Name Description

+SFHA - Disposition Projects

-The Housing Authority is an important partner in the HOPE SF projects described in the Economic and Neighborhood Developmen chapter.
-To better support low-income residents in San Francisco, the Housing Authority converted the sites to Project Based Vouchers (PBV) To better support low-income residents in San Francisco, the Housing Authority converted the sites to Project Resed Vouchers (PRV) then transferred ownership and management to a non-profit developer entity.
+The Housing Authority is an important partner in the HOPE SF projects described in the Economic and Neighborhood Development chapter.

+To better support low-income residents in San Francisco, the Housing Authority converted the sites to Project Based Vouchers (PBV), then transferred ownership and management to a non-profit developer entity.
 The increased rent subsidies from the vouchers will enable the private owners to secure the additional resources needed to complete full rehabilitations of the sites.
-A combination of this financing with a public land trust in the form of a long-term ground lease and local developers is a public-private partnership consistent with SFHAS re-envisioning.
-This structure ensures long-term affordability and oversight through the lend-lease structure, access to new funds no available to SFHA, and improved housing conditions.
-SFHA is also working on dispositions of other properties: scattered sites have been transferred through a disposition process to a non profit housing agency; and Plaza East will be disposed though a Rental Assistance (RAD) blend program.
-Disposing of these properties wi allow the flow of funding needed to enhance the quality of life for the residents.
-SFHA is committed to protecting the rights of the curren residents in these units and meeting all requirements pursuant to HUD's public housing regulations.
+A combination of this financing with a public land trust in the form of a long-term ground lease and local developers is a public-private partnership consistent with SFHA's re-envisioning.
+This structure ensures long-term affordability and oversight through the lend-lease structure, access to new funds not available to SFHA, and improved housing conditions.

+SFHA is also working on dispositions of other properties: scattered sites have been transferred through a disposition process to a non-profit housing agency; and Plaza East will be disposed though a Rental Assistance (RAD) blend program.
+Disposing of these properties will allow the flow of funding needed to enhance the quality of life for the residents.
+SFHA is committed to protecting the rights of the current residents in these units and meeting all requirements pursuant to HUD's public housing regulations.

+SFHA - Rental Assistance Demonstration (RAD) Program

 During Phases 1 and 2, 3,480 public housing units were converted to Project Based Vouchers (PBV) under RAD, addressing critical immediate and long-term rehabilitation needs and preserving affordability for very low-income residents by increasing revenue and attracting new capital.
 In addition to RAD, the financing strategy relies upon HUD's Section 18 Disposition/Demolition program which has permitted the Housing Authority to obtain additional Housing Choice Vouchers to supplement the RAD program.

-During a third phase of RAD conversions for the HOPE VI sites, an additional 304 units were transferred to the new program by Augus 2022.
+During a third phase of RAD conversions for the HOPE VI sites, an additional 304 units were transferred to the new program by August 2022.

 All 39 RAD projects utilize private debt, equity generated by the Low-Income Housing Tax Credit program, and soft debt from the Housing Authority and the City and County of San Francisco.
 This approach has resulted in a \$2.3 billion conversion project and generated \$830 million in construction and rehabilitation work that benefits the tenants of Housing Authority sites while preserving existing affordability.

-Image Caption Image Caption Image Caption
+290 Malosi, Photo Credit: Bruce Damonte

+Hunters Point Shipyard Pocket Park, Photo Credit:

+Casa de la Mision Photo Credit: David Wakely